kube-rs/website/docs/troubleshooting.md

 !!! warning "Watcher errors are soft errors"

     A watcher will retry on all failures (including 403s, network failures) because the watcher can recover if external circumstances improve (for instance by an admin tweaking a `Role` object, or the network improving).
-These errors are therefore often ignored optimistically, but they should __never be silently ignored__.
+These errors are therefore often __optimistically ignored__, but they should never be __silently ignored__.

 When matching on items from the stream and printing the errors, the errors can look like: